adoptium/infrastructure/docs/AccessControl.md

 **Onboarding process:** Add a User to Bastillion and add the user to required profiles

-**Offboarding process:**qs Remove the User from the required profiles, remove the account
+**Offboarding process:** Remove the User from the required profiles, remove the account

 ## Build infrastructure e.g. jenkins/AWX/Bastillion